8 Reasons Why Your Cat May Sneeze

 - Wheezing, coughing

-If your cat suffers from these symptoms, then it needs to go to the vet immediately because it needs urgent care.
+If your cat suffers from these symptoms, it must go to the vet immediately because it needs urgent care.
 The doctor will administer antibiotics to fight the infection.
 This is the first step of the treatment.
 The tooth must be assessed and treated once the infection is treated.

-Fluid therapy is crucial in this case because the cat is often unable to eat or drink water because of the painful tooth.
-It will need moist food which does not require chewing – such as pates until the tooth is treated and the pain subsides.
-Pain management is also very important as tooth infections are extremely painful.
+Fluid therapy is crucial because the cat often cannot eat or drink water because of the painful tooth.
+Therefore, it will need moist food which does not require chewing – such as pates until the tooth is treated and the pain subsides.
+Pain management is also essential, as tooth infections are excruciating.